Topological properties of convolutor spaces via the short-time Fourier transform: Weighted inductive limits of spaces of smooth functions

-Finally, $E$ is said to be \emph{boundedly stable} if for every $N \in \N$ and every bounded set $B$ in $E_N$ there is $M \geq N$ such that for every $K \geq M$ the spaces $E_M$ and $E_K$ induce the same topology on $B$.
-Grothendieck's factorization theorem (see e.g.\ \cite[p.\ 225 (4)]{Kothe}) implies that all of these conditions do not depend on the defining inductive spectrum of $E$.
+\end{itemize} Finally, $E$ is said to be \emph{boundedly stable} if for every $N \in \N$ and every bounded set $B$ in $E_N$ there is $M \geq N$ such that for every $K \geq M$ the spaces $E_M$ and $E_K$ induce the same topology on $B$.
+Grothendieck's factorization theorem (see e.g.\ \cite[p.\ 225]{Kothe}) implies that all of these conditions do not depend on the defining inductive spectrum of $E$.
 This justifies calling an $(LF)$-space boundedly retractive, etc., if one (and thus all) of its defining inductive spectra has this property.
-The following theorem shall be of crucial importance for us. \begin{theorem}[{\cite[Thm.\ 6.4]{Wengenroth}}] An $(LF)$-space is boundedly retractive if and only if it satisfies $(wQ)$ and is boundedly stable. \end{theorem}
+The following result shall be of crucial importance to us. \begin{theorem} Let $E$ be an $(LF)$-space.
+Consider the following conditions: \begin{itemize} \item[$(i)$] $E$ is boundedly retractive. \item[$(ii)$] $E$ is complete. \item[$(iii)$] $E$ is regular. \item[$(iv)$] $E$ is $\beta$-regular. \item[$(v)$] $E$ satisfies $(wQ)$. \end{itemize} Then, $(i) \Rightarrow (ii) \Rightarrow (iii) \Rightarrow (iv) \Rightarrow (v)$.
+Moreover, if $E$ is boundedly stable, then $(v) \Rightarrow (i)$. \end{theorem} We refer to \cite[Sect.\ 6]{Wengenroth} (see also \cite{Wengenroth-96} and the references therein) for the proof of and more information on Theorem \ref{reg-cond}.